xwmario/Warez/Tutorials.md

-## Ebooks & TextBooks
-- [How To find and download ebooks & textbooks](https://opentrackers.org/downloading-ebooks-textbooks/) - A guide to help people find ebooks & textbooks (_updated September 10, 2017_)

 ## VPN Guides & Tutorials
 - [/r/VPN wiki](https://www.reddit.com/r/VPN/wiki/index) - Helpful Wiki resource written by the community from /r/VPN.
 - [Choosing the best VPN (for you) - /r/VPN](https://www.reddit.com/r/VPN/comments/4iho8e/that_one_privacy_guys_guide_to_choosing_the_best/?st=iu9u47u7&sh=459a76f2) - That One Privacy Guy's - Guide to Choosing the Best VPN (for you)